asmaloney/gactar/README.md

 The EBNF ([Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)) grammar for the amod file format may be found [here](doc/amod%20EBNF.txt).

+### Config Section

+For amod configuration options and a list of supported modules, please see [amod Config](./doc/amod%20Config.md).

 ### Buffers

 In ACT-R, a buffer is the interface between modules, such as the goal & declarative memory modules, and the production system.
 At any point in time, each buffer either stores one instance of a _chunk_ (see next section) or it is empty.